learn-co-curriculum/react-hooks-react-router-intro/README.md

 * Loading of CSS & Javascript

   Since we are now loading all of our CSS and Javascript on the initial GET request it can take a while to load our first page.
+This can be important as the first page load can take a long time if you have a huge application.

  * Analytics